A 3D printing robot slowly builds world’s first 3D printed steel bridge. Picture by: Olivier de Gruijter.

 Originally the company planned to print the bridge at the actual location.
 However, as it is quite busy in this area the 3D printed bridge will not be printed live at the spot.
 An ideal location is a shed at the NDSM werf located in the north of Amsterdam.
 The bridge will be printed in one piece in this former shipbuilding hangar before being transported to the city centre.
 The robotic printers can draw a complex steel structure which is a composition of several shapes.
 The robots build up the structure by forming struts out of thousands of precisely placed blobs of molten steel.
 The robotic printing arms walk across the bridge span as it slides along the bridge’s edges.
 It also prints its own support structure as it moves along.

 This is where the 3d printed bridge will be placed.
 Just in opposite of Casa Rosso.

 MX3D has been working on the 3D printed bridge for over two years now.
 The first part is now finished.
-By the end of 2018 the project should be ready.
+At the beginning of 2019 the project should be ready.
 MX3D’s people have been busy testing and printing different types of materials and constructions.
 The first 3D printed bridge is still being built inside a hanger.
-In the fall of 2018 the bridge will be installed on the Oudezijds Achterburgwal in Amsterdam.
-If it’s up to MX3D the second bridge will be printed out in the open because the technology has progressed this far already!
+At the start of 2019 the 12 meter long bridge will be installed in the Red Light District of Amsterdam.
+If it’s up to MX3D the second bridge will be printed out in the open because the technology has progressed this far already.

 During our Red Light District tours we’ll walk across this bridge whilst telling you everything you need to know about this oldest part of Amsterdam.
 Book our tour, get to see this 3D printed steel bridge and learn what the Red Light District is really all about!